 Consolidation of material in the sand filters during construction must be taken into consideration.
 The depth of the bed can be stabilized by wetting the sand periodically, allowing it to consolidate, and then adding extra sand.

-During and after excavation, all excavated materials should be placed downstream, away from the sand filters, to prevent redeposition during runoff events.
+During and after excavation, all excavated materials should not be placed in an area upgradient from the sand filters, to prevent redeposition during runoff events.
 All excavated materials should be handled properly and disposed of properly during and after construction.

+Maintenance